olson-sean-k/wax/README.md

 ## Construction

-Globs are encoded as UTF-8 encoded strings called glob expressions that resemble Unix paths consisting of nominal components delimited by separators.
+Globs are encoded as UTF-8 strings called glob expressions that resemble Unix paths consisting of nominal components delimited by separators.
 Wax exposes most of its APIs via the [`Glob`] type, which is constructed from a glob expression via inherent functions or standard conversion traits.
 All data is borrowed where possible but can be copied into owned instances using an `into_owned` method.

 ```rust
 use wax::Glob;